alexbilbie/alexbilbie.github.com/_posts/2017-08-31-aws-xray-deamon-alpine-linux.md

 Alpine provides a package called [libc6-compat](https://pkgs.alpinelinux.org/package/edge/main/x86/libc6-compat) which provides compatibility libraries for glibc as well as symlinks `/lib64` to `/lib`.
 This can be installed with the command `apk add libc6-compat`.

-After installing `libc6-compat` the X-Ray Daemon now runs successfully.
+After installing `libc6-compat` the X-Ray deamon now runs successfully.